sammlapp/picopy/README.md

 **Source** (white): this light is on when a source drive (such as an SD card) is mounted.

 **Dest** (white): this light is on when a destination drive is mounted.
-A destination drive is any USB drive with a `.picopydest` file in its root directory.
+A destination drive is any USB drive with a file or folder named `PICOPY_DESTINATION` in its root directory.

 ## Buttons:
 There are four buttons and two types of button presses: a tap (<1 sec) and a hold (1-3 sec)